YogirajT/rust-patterns/README.md

 Fixes
 - Having different structs and implementations for each state of License process in this example so that we get compile time error trying to set and get invalid states.

+## State Encoding into type system

+Pros
+- The compile time type check prevents unwanted methods from being exposed and throwing errors unlike state pattern.
+- More decoupled than State patten as less code needs to be changed if an intermediary need to be introduced.

+Cons
+- Code repetition as we try to perform the same operation while chanding from one state to another (which can be reduced using macros).